PrismaticFlame/qec_decoder_transformer/README.md

 ```bash
     docker-compose run --rm transformer bash
 ```
-> [!NOTE]
+> [!tip]
-> This specific command is just for this project, and you can find the declaration of this command in `docker-compose.yml` paired with the final line of the `Dockerfile`.
+> The `docker-compose run --rm transformer bash` command is a specific command to just this project, and you can find the declaration of this command in `docker-compose.yml` paired with the final line of the `Dockerfile`.

 3. Run test script
 ```bash